DocumentationRelationships

 Relationships powers several other Groupthink features:

-• Meeting Dossiers - Personalized briefings sent 24 hours before meetings with professional background, past interactions, and conversation tips for each attendee
+• Meeting Dossiers - Personalized briefings gathered into the evening Daily Brief the day before your meetings, with professional background, past interactions, and conversation tips for each attendee

 • Meeting Prep Cards - In-app attendee cards shown on the agenda page before meetings start, with LinkedIn links, conversation tips, and past meeting recaps